ankitAMD/1Ant_Bees_classification_Pytorch/README.md

 # Ant_Bees_classification_Pytorch

 ## create an environment
-First open the terminal

-then create a new environment
+First open the terminal and then create a new environment

-"$ conda create --name abc python=3"
+-------------->>>>>      "$ conda create --name abc python=3"

 then activate the new environment -abc

-" source activate abc"
+-------------->>>>>      " source activate abc"

  and then type

-"conda env list"
+------------->>>>>       "conda env list"

-check your environmet by asterik appoint like that
+check your current environmet that is  asterik is shown before your environment like that

 (abc) ankit@ankitG-PC:~$ conda env list

    ### Conda Environments:

-#

 abc                   *  /home/ankit/anaconda3/envs/abc